DmitriyBystranov/dbystranov/README.md

 # dbystranov
 http://job4j.ru/
-I'm very long go to this course.
-Maybe I'm stuped or lazy.
+I'm want to become Java junior programmis by 2018 !!!
-But I hope, that completed course by 2018.
+And I BELIVE in myself!